rd-alliance-ddri/research-data-switchboard/README.md

 Compiling and running connector
 ---

-After data has been loaded, there are missing connections between Dryad, ARC and NHMRC data. web_researcher_connector application is used to crerate them.
+After data has been loaded, there will be missing connections between Dryad, ARC and NHMRC data. web_researcher_connector application is used to create them.

-To compile and run this appycation, please execute (from v1 folder):
+To compile and run this application, please execute (from v1 folder):

 	$ cd src/Connectors/web_researcher_connector
 	$ mvn package